 # The openHAB Community

-openHAB is not just software - it is also a community of users, contributors and maintainers, working together on an open-source, interoperable approach to home automation.
-The center of this community is the openHAB community forum.
+openHAB is not just software - it is also a community of users, contributors and maintainers, working together on an open-source, interoperable home automation system.
+The center of this community is the openHAB community forum (opens new window).
 It is an active and responsive community of experienced users who generally respond quite quickly to forum questions.
-Mind the rules, please.
+Mind the rules (opens new window), please.

 Remember that openHAB is an open-source development, driven exclusively by volunteers.
 Please be kind and courteous, it will be most appreciated by those that will try to help you.